MarcelloMuy/ci-milestone-p2/README.md

   - When the sequence is played the panel will flash white and a sound is played.
   - When the user interacts with the panel it will also flash white, and a different sound is played.
   - The user is only able to click the panels when the game is on, and the sequence has finished.
-  - The game will automatically speed up after the round 4.
+  - The game will automatically speed up after round 4.
-  - If the user clicks a wrong pattern the black board will flash red and a different sound to indicate wrong pattern is played.
+  - If the user clicks a wrong pattern the black board will flash red and a different sound to indicate a wrong pattern is played.
-  - The game parameters will be set to default and the game is ready to be played again.
+  - If a wrong pattern is entered, the game parameters will be set to default and the game is ready to be played again.
-  - If the user completes the round 10 a winning message is displayed with a restart button and a winning image below.
+  - If the user completes the 10 rounds a winning message is displayed with a restart button and a winning image below.
   - The restart button will reload the page when clicked.

   <a name="technologies-used"></a>